kehan-hansala/kehan-hansala/README.md

 ## 🌟 About Me

-- 🎓  computer science from vauniya University
+- 🎓  computer science from vauniya Univercity
 - 🌱  currently learning Fullsatack Technology
 - 🔭  working on Fiver 📂
 - 📝 **If it work Don't Touch IT**